 Let’s be honest, even though the goal of zero waste is to send absolutely nothing to landfills, eliminating 100% of your trash is an impossible task.
 So, don’t get too overwhelmed with this.
 You just have to focus on reducing your waste as much as you can and getting closer to zero every day!

-Additionally, the true goal behind this is to encourage others to appreciate goods and eradicate the throwaway culture.
+Additionally, the true goal behind zero waste to landfill is to encourage others to appreciate goods and eradicate the throwaway culture.
 But more importantly, this will push industries to redesign their products and packaging to reduce waste!
+Zero waste to landfill is more than just having people changing the way they use products, but also to encourage change in the industry and how the world is for a better future.

 Take a look at your garbage and rethink what’s there.
 You will find that some products could have been avoided, others could have been composted, replaced, repaired, recycled, or other.
 All these alternatives are better than sending trash to landfills because it remains useful instead of wasted.

 It might sound like too much work, but choosing these alternatives is easier than you think.
-There are 5 principles you can remember every day to make it possible:
+There are 5 principles you can remember every day to make zero waste possible:

 - Refuse: The best way to go zero waste is not having something to discard in the first place.
 In simple words, if you don’t need it, avoid it.
 For example, you don’t need promotional brochures so you can refuse to accept them.